About Us

 Watch the video

-The Metro North Georgia Water District has repeatedly been recognized by the EPA and received its fifth WaterSense® Sustained Excellence Award in 2022.
+The Metro North Georgia Water Planning District has repeatedly been recognized by the EPA and received its fifth WaterSense® Sustained Excellence Award in 2022.

 District Governing Board adopted the 2022 Water Resources Management Plan.